ouya/docs/windows8.md

 8. Windows will now restart.

 Now proceed with the driver install procedure as described in [setup](setup.md).
 Once the driver is installed, you can re-enable driver signature verification by repeating these same steps.

+**Windows 8.1**

+Installing the Windows 8.1 update will remove the unsigned driver.
+You must repeat the process to disable driver signature verification and update the driver again.
+The process to disable driver signature verification has also changed slightly in Windows 8.1

+1. Open the Settings Charm and select **Change PC Settings**.

+2. Select the **Update and recovery** category.
+Select **Recovery**, and in the **Advanced startup** section select **Restart now**.

+3. Continue with step 3 above in the Windows 8 section.